 - You may give some thought to using a CRM (Customer Relationship Management) or MAS (Marketing Automation System) tool.
 This will help keep your customers and partners up to date with news about your business.
 You should use all available communication methods.
 For example, email newsletters are a highly effective way of keeping in touch with customers – if they’re well-written and provide relevant content.

-.
-The importance of social media – Social media can be a very effective way to market your business as long as you post regularly.
+Social media can be a very effective way to market your business as long as you post regularly.
 If you do not post on a regular basis you will lose your profile very quickly.
-You need to make sure your blog always has fresh content, send new tweets and post on Facebook and LinkedIn on a regular basis and regular for these purposes means daily.
-You could use a tool such as hashtag generator instagram, to help you to find hashtags relevant to you and your business.
+You need to make sure your blog always has fresh content, send new tweets, and post on Facebook and LinkedIn on a regular basis and regular for these purposes means daily.
+You could use a tool such as a hashtag generator instagram, to help you to find hashtags relevant to you and your business.
 You may also want to give some thought to engaging the services of a good social media marketing firm.

 Google Analytics is a tool that makes it easier to understand your website traffic.
 It will identify pages that are performing poorly and pages that are doing well.
 Website hosting companies such as Wix provide a similar service Ask a web developer to help you with the details if necessary.

 Set aside regular time to review industry news.
 Sign up for Google Alerts and set some alerts so that the news will come directly to your inbox.
 If you are a consultant in the medical industry, for example, you could set one up for ‘medical trends’ or ‘new technologies in medicine.
 You should also distribute regular articles to employees so that they are also up to date with industry news and information and make this a regular point of discussion at staff meetings.

-13. HR Compliance – Make sure that you are up to date with the Labor Law that operates in your area and ensure that you are up to date with important things like Health Insurance and Workers Compensation.
+Make sure that you are up to date with the Labor Law that operates in your area and ensure that you are up to date with important things like Health Insurance and Worker’s Compensation.